vinayphys/discussion2020/README.md

 Pavitra		:	Genome Instabilities
 Rakshika  : Memory
 Sreevidya	:	Intinsic disordered proteins - an enigma!
-Vinay		  :	Glassy dynamics in embryonic tissues
+Vinay		  :	Glassy dynamics in biological tissues

 If you also want to be the part of the discussion group then please mail us with the details.